katiemackness/python/README.md

 # Katlyn's Python Samples 🐍
-This repository is a collection of Python projects code examples from beginner to advanced topics. it is intended to showcase the range the depth of my skills in Python programming.
+This repository is a collection of Python projects code examples from beginner to advanced topics.
+It is intended to showcase the range the depth of my skills in Python programming.

 ## About Me
 Hello!
 My name is Katlyn Goeujon-Mackness, a Python developer and data scientist with experience in many facets of Python and popular libraries.
 I am most interested in machine learning algorithms and exploring the breadth of what libraries like NumPy and scikit-learn have to offer.

 ## Repository Structure
 ### 1. Basic Syntax and Operations
-- Examples of basic Python syntax
+- Basic Python syntax
 - Control flow
 - Functions